-We have a proud history going back nearly 200 years, but what we value above-all is being a strong, friendly community.
+We have a proud history going back nearly 200 years, but what we value above all is being a strong, friendly community.

-Mr Joss Buchanan, Principal
+Mr Damian Henderson, Principal

-With 37.1 acres of inspiring space; 19th Century architecture, five rugby pitches, four football pitches, three cricket pitches, floodlit astroturf, sports hall, swimming pool, landscaped gardens, two boarding houses and a chapel large enough to accommodate the whole school, King Williams College is truly a special place.
+With 37.1 acres of inspiring space; 19th Century architecture, five rugby pitches, four football pitches, three cricket pitches, floodlit astroturf, sports hall, swimming pool, landscaped gardens, two boarding houses and a chapel large enough to accommodate the whole school, King William’s College is truly a special place.

-King William’s College is located in the ancient capital of Castletown and just a two-minute taxi ride or ten-minute walk from the airport.
-The Isle of Man has great air links with many major airports in the UK and Ireland with most airlines operating daily flights.
+King William’s College is located in the ancient capital of Castletown and just a two-minute taxi ride, or ten-minute walk, from the airport.
+The Isle of Man has great air links with many major airports in the UK and Ireland, with most airlines operating daily flights.

 King William’s College provides excellent teaching and friendly boarding in a beautiful and safe environment.
-All pupils develop a love of learning, fulfil their academic potential and become confident, articulate and responsible young people who will serve with creativity, insight and tolerance in the international communities in which they find themselves as adults.
+All pupils develop a love of learning, fulfil their academic potential and become confident, articulate and responsible young people, who will serve with creativity, insight and tolerance in the international communities in which they find themselves as adults.